Commands

 Selecting items (globs)

-learn, forget, upgrade, unmeld, probe, and recall all accept a glob
+learn, forget, upgrade, unmeld, probe, recall, and sync all

 | pattern | selects |